hr6134/ctchi/README.md

 `[if]` takes boolean value from context and writes inner block if values is true.
 It hasn't `else` clause.
 Is can't take expression.
 So, the whole logic should be on backend.

+`[code]` consider everything inside as pure html.
+Great for long code snippets, since you don't need to escape every square bracket in it.

 `[import]` gets page from specified page and import it into current template.
 Every rule about tags applies to that page as well.